FaresMallouli/Gemma3nEyeGuardian/README.md

 This code directly validates that our demo is not faked and that we are using Gemma 3n for both advanced vision and text understanding tasks, entirely on-device.

+### Design Philosophy: "Fail-Safe" by Default

+A core principle of EyeGuardian is to **"fail safe"**—prioritizing user safety above all else.
+This philosophy guided our implementation of the voice check-in feature.

+*   **Gemma 3n is 100% Offline:** The core AI logic—analyzing video frames and classifying text with Gemma 3n—is performed entirely on-device and requires no internet.

+*   **The Voice Check-in Trade-off:** The interactive check-in currently uses Android's built-in `SpeechRecognizer` service.
+While reliable, this service often requires an internet connection for the highest accuracy.
+For users who cannot be online or prefer not to use cloud-based recognition, this presents a challenge.

+*   **Our Safety-First Solution:** We have engineered the system to treat **any failure or ambiguity in the voice check-in process as a potential emergency.** As shown in the `onError` and `onResults` callbacks in `VideoAnalysisActivity.kt`, if a clear, positive response is not received—whether due to no internet, background noise, or an unintelligible reply—the app will escalate to `CODE_RED` and send the alert.

+This ensures that we never risk a "false negative" (missing a real emergency) due to a connectivity issue. **The safety of the user is the primary, non-negotiable objective.**

+---

 ## 📂 Project Structure

 To help judges navigate our repository, here is a map of the most important files.